 In the past, it was easy to argue “gay people getting married and a man marrying a dog are two separate things, one an actual fight for rights going on now and one a hypothetical that we can tackle if it ever comes up, but it’s not the fight we are currently having”.
 It was easy enough to point out that nobody knows anyone wanting to marry a dog, so it’s easier to put that hypothetical aside and avoid using it to argue a current real rights issue.

 Mainstream discussion of trans acceptance really came to the forefront during the internet era.
 Internet message boards allowed trans people to find information, discover they were not alone, and were a major catalyst in the rise of trans awareness and visibility.
 The problem that comes with that is the internet opens up the world to the Rachel Dolezal’s of the world as fringe examples able to be used to discredit the trans rights movement.

 If one person in the world claims they identify as a cat, or as a black person when they’re white, or as a toaster, whether claimed sincerely or in jest, they can then be cited to more effectively invoke a slippery slope fallacy.
 It makes it harder to separate out the transgender rights discussion from isolated fringe discussions and is seriously hampering the fight for trans rights.

 But it gets tiring.
-And there’s no guarantee it’ll work, because everyone can just keep pointing to Dolezal.
+And there’s no guarantee it’ll work, because everyone can just keep pointing to Dolezal and Ja Du.

-The Slippery Slope Fallacy is harder to fight in an internet age, and it’s a big factor in the struggle for trans acceptance.
+The Slippery Slope Fallacy is harder to fight in an internet age, and it’s a big factor in the current struggles the transgender community face.